wkorando/spring-boot-cloud-native-workshop/README.md

    **Note:** If you had previously installed the container registry and you have container registry URLs that include the word "bluemix," learn how to [update your API endpoints](https://cloud.ibm.com/docs/services/Registry?topic=registry-registry_overview#registry_regions_local).

-1. Create a namespace for your container registry, the name doesn't matter, but use something memborable as we will be using that value later.
+1. Create a namespace for your container registry, the name doesn't matter, but use something unique and memborable as we will be using that value later.

    To create a namespace run the following command: